Podcast outreach hasn't stopped working.

 It's become less forgiving of shortcuts.

-It stopped working because hosts are tired of doing the work the pitcher didn’t do.
+Mass pitching didn't stop working because of algorithms alone.
+It stopped working because hosts are tired of doing the work the pitcher didn't do.

-It’s better research, clearer intent, and fewer but stronger pitches.
+The path forward isn't more automation.
+It's better research, clearer intent, and fewer but stronger pitches.

 Try us risk free with a FREE 7 days trial.